defdet/low-resource-langs-mt-adapt/README.md

 # LoResMT 2026 Shared Task Submission

 This repository contains the codebase for our LoResMT 2026 Shared Task submission.
-It includes training scripts, inference code, back-translation utilities, and links to adapters hosted on HuggingFace Hub.
+It includes training scripts, inference code, back-translation script, and links to  adapters's weights hosted on HuggingFace Hub.

 ## Training